pschiffe/docker-burp/README.md

   pschiffe/burp-server
 ```

+### Adding clients

+To add burp clients to the server, copy `/etc/burp/clientconfdir/localclient` file inside of the server container to `/etc/burp/clientconfdir/[client hostname]` and change the password inside that file.
+Then you need to pass that password to the client, so it's allowed to talk to the server.
+Docs: https://burp.grke.org/docs/add-remove.html

 ### Encryption

 It's possible to encrypt backed up data with `encfs`.
 To use it, simply provide encryption password in `ENCRYPT_PASSWORD` env var.
 Because of the encfs fuse fs, you need to expose the `/dev/fuse` to the container with `--device /dev/fuse`, provide additional capability and possibly disable selinux (or apparmor) confinement with `--cap-add SYS_ADMIN --security-opt label:disable`.

 ### Rsync to remote location

-If you want to regularly sync your backed up data to a remote location, you can use built-in support for rsync.
+If you want to regularly sync your backed up data to a remote location, you can use the built-in support for rsync.
 With `RSYNC_DEST` env var specify remote location in format `rsync://user@server/path`.
 Password for rsync user can be provided in `RSYNC_PASS` env var.
 If the remote location provides rsync secured with stunnel, you can use that as well.
 Specify remote server and port in `STUNNEL_RSYNC_HOST` env var in format `server:port` and then, change the server part of the `RSYNC_DEST` to `localhost`, as in `rsync://user@localhost/path`.

 If at least `RSYNC_DEST` env var is set, timer script in the container will try to rsync the local data to the remote location at around 6 AM every morning (this can be modified in `/etc/systemd/system/rsync-sync.timer` file).

-And that's not all, there is one more feature - if you set `RESTORE_FROM_RSYNC` env var to `1` and `/var/spool/burp` directory is empty, the container will try to download all the data from remote location with rsync (required rsync connection env vars must be set, of course).
+And that's not all, there is one more feature - if you set `RESTORE_FROM_RSYNC` env var to `1` and `/var/spool/burp` directory is empty, the container will try to download all the data from remote location with rsync (required rsync connection env vars must be set).

 ## Burp Web UI